Louis Martin and Marie-Azélie Guérin: Marriage and family

 As a father, Louis loved nature with a deep sentimental enthusiasm.
 It was from him that Thérèse inherited her passion for flowers and meadows, and for her native landscape, clouds, thunderstorms, the sea and the stars.
 He made pilgrimages to Chartres and Lourdes, went to Germany and Austria, travelled twice to Rome and even to Constantinople, and planned, but did not live to carry out, a pilgrimage to the Holy Land.
-Along with this desire for adventure was an impulse towards withdrawal; in Lisieux Louis arranged a little den for himself high up in the attic, a true monastic cell for praying, reading and meditation.
-Even his daughters were allowed to enter it only if they wished spiritual converse and self-examination.
+Along with this desire for adventure was an impulse towards withdrawal; in Lisieux Louis arranged a little den for himself high up in the attic, a monastic cell for praying, reading and meditation.
+His daughters were allowed to enter it only if they wished spiritual converse and self-examination.
 As in a monastery, he divided the day into worship, garden work and relaxation.
 As a jeweller and watchmaker, Louis loved the precious things with which he dealt.
-To his daughters he gave touching and naïve pet names: Marie was his "diamond", Pauline his "noble pearl", Céline "the bold and fearless one", and "the guardian angel".
+To his daughters he gave pet names: Marie was his "diamond", Pauline his "noble pearl", Céline "the bold and fearless one", and "the guardian angel".
 Thérèse was his "little queen ... to whom all treasures belonged".